 Fixed-Point Conversion Using Fixed-Point Tool and Derived Range Analysis

-This example shows how to use derived range analysis to generate minimum and maximum range data that then can be used by the Fixed-Point Tool to propose fixed-point scaling.
+This example shows how to use derived range analysis to collect ranges that then can be used by the Fixed-Point Tool to propose fixed-point scaling.

 To run this example, you need Fixed-Point Designer™, Computer Vision System Toolbox™ and their required products.

-The Fixed-Point Tool can collect minimum and maximum range data either by performing simulation and logging range information or by running derived range analysis.
-Range information obtained from simulation is completely dependent on the input to the simulation and accurate range information can be obtained only if the inputs exercise the system over its full operating range.
-Unlike simulation logging, derived range analysis does not depend on sample inputs and instead uses formal methods to generate range information.
+The Fixed-Point Tool can collect range data either by simulating the model and logging range information or by running derived range analysis.
+Range information obtained from simulation is completely dependent on the input to the simulation.
+Accurate range information can be obtained only if the inputs exercise the system over its full operating range.
+Unlike range collection using simulation logging, derived range analysis does not depend on sample inputs.
+Instead it uses formal methods to generate range information.